Shopify/prettier-plugin-liquid/README.md

 - It's a _subset_ of Liquid.
 Need to inform folks that you need to write your liquid this way or else we can't make your code pretty.

-## Missing pieces

-There's some stuff I didn't do (yet?) that would need to be done for this to be "production" ready.

-- We're only _reindenting_ the contents of `<script>` tags.
-We don't do LiquidJS.
-- Liquid + CSS // or a way to ignore the nodes and not mess with the formatting.

 ## Things that would be nice

 - Formatting of the _insides_ of Liquid nodes (e.g. spaces around operators, breaking of pipelines, etc.)